raginimangla/ski-powder-alert-service/docs/index.md

 The Powder Alert service is a simple cloud-based API.
 With its two main resources, **users** and **resorts**, the API allows you to:

-* Create and manage user profiles.
+* **Get Resorts by Powder** Threshold Value: Learn how to query resorts based on specific snowfall thresholds, enabling you to provide users with real-time updates on the best powder conditions.
-* Retrieve detailed information about specific resorts.
+* **Create and Manage User Profiles**: Understand how to create user accounts, update user information, and manage user preferences.
-* Set up and customize powder alerts based on snowfall thresholds.
+* **Retrieve Resort Information**: Discover how to access detailed information about various mountain resorts, including current weather conditions and snowfall forecasts.
-* Receive notifications when your specified conditions are met.
+* **Set Up Powder Alerts**: Configure and customize alerts to notify users when their specified snowfall conditions are met, ensuring they never miss out on fresh powder.

 ## Authenticate